phpDocumentor/fig-standards/proposed/phpdoc.md

 ## 6. Inheritance

-PHPDoc's also have the ability to inherit information when the succeeding "Structural Element" has a super-element (such as a super-class or a method with the same name in a super-class or implemented in a super-interface).
+PHPDoc's also have the ability to inherit information when the succeeding Structural Element has a super-element (such as a super-class or a method with the same name in a super-class or implemented in a super-interface).

-Every "Structural Element" MUST inherit the following PHPDoc parts by default:
+Every Structural Element MUST inherit the following PHPDoc parts by default:

 * [Short description](#51-short-description)
 * [Long description](#52-long-description)